scjohnson9/ballot-atlas/src/content/measures/missouri/amendment-3-prohibit-abortion-and-gender-transition-for-minors.md

     answer: ''
   - question: Would the amendment restrict care for miscarriages or ectopic pregnancies?
     answer: ''
+  - question: What about abortions based on prenatal disability diagnoses?
+    answer: ''
+  - question: Does the amendment address fetal organ harvesting?
+    answer: ''
   - question: What does the measure prohibit regarding gender transition for minors?
     answer: ''
   - question: Does the amendment cover hormones and puberty blockers, or only surgery?